Cleistocactus smaragdiflorus (F.A.C.Weber) Britton & Rose

 Cereus smaragdiflorus, Cleistocactus ferrarii, Cereus baumannii var. smaragdiflorus, Cereus colubrinus var. smaragdiflorus

 Cleistocactus smaragdiflorus is a multi-stemmed cactus densely branched at the base and up to 6.6 feet (2 m) tall.
-Stems are usually erect, up to 3 inches (7.5 cm) in diameter with 12 to 16 ribs with closely set areoles and spines.
-Flowers are tubular, red to pinkish, up to 4 inches (10 cm) inches long and up to 0.5 inch (1.2 cm) in diameter.
+The stems are usually erect, up to 3 inches (7.5 cm) in diameter with 12 to 16 ribs with closely set areoles and spines.
+Flowers are red to pinkish, tubular, up to 4 inches (10 cm) inches long, and up to 0.5 inches (1.2 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Choose a location that gets full sun and has well-draining soil.
 During the spring and summer, water Cleistocactus when the top inch (2.5 cm) of soil dries out.
 During the fall, reduce watering to every five weeks if the ground dries out.
 In winter, keep your cactus dry, or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
 Fertilize with a low-nitrogen fertilizer during the active growth period.
 A slow-release fertilizer applied in the spring will be sufficient for the whole year.